 Ideas: KB101 Art Commission

-New artwork by University Alumna marks university campus centenary.
+Artwork by University Alumna marked The King's Buildings campus centenary.

-As part of a programme of celebratory events to mark The King’s Building campus centenary (KB101), the College of Science and Engineering have commissioned a permanent and ambitious work of art by the internationally renowned artist Katie Paterson.
+As part of a programme of celebratory events to mark The King’s Building campus centenary, the College of Science and Engineering commissioned a permanent and ambitious work of art by the internationally renowned artist Katie Paterson.

-Chosen by a panel following a competitive selection process in 2019, the work was launched in November 2021 as part of the KB101 celebrations.
+Chosen by a panel following a competitive selection process in 2019, the work was launched in November 2021 as part of the centenary celebrations.

 A proud alumna